yarray/yarray/_posts/2015-06-07-vim-for-frontend-development.md

 </div>
 {% endhighlight %}

-Having Ultisnips I seldom use it, but when needed it's very handy to quickly produce a lot of boilplates.
+Magic!

+Well, to be honest, in most time I use Ultisnips and seldom cast emmet, but in some circumstance it makes producing large boilplates very enjoyable.

 > Use [Ultisnips](https://github.com/SirVer/ultisnips), maybe also [emmet-vim](https://github.com/mattn/emmet-vim)